 She also founded New Media Dayton, now managed by Rick Cartwright.
 “It’s the biggest social media group in the Midwest,” says Carole.
 “And I started it because I needed a community of people who were passionate about social media, like I was!”

-Not long after moving to Arizona, she got hired by Denver’s ShopAtHome.com to manage and recruit professional bloggers, which grew to 1,000 bloggers.
-“It was like eBates,” says Carole.
-“People would get rewarded for shopping through them.”
+Her next chapter was at Denver’s ShopAtHome.com where she managed and recruited professional bloggers, which grew to 1,000 bloggers.
+“It was similar to eBates,” says Carole.
+“People would get rewarded for shopping through their online portal.”

-But the Denver traffic soon wore on her.
-To the point where she needed to move.
-Having long before attended a friend’s wedding at Santa Fe’s Cathedral Basilica of Saint Francis of Assisi, where the bride and groom had hired a mariachi band to serenade them, she practically willed herself—as many people who move to Santa Fe do—to create an opportunity for herself in the City Different.
+But the Denver traffic soon wore on her and she moved to Santa Fe, New Mexico where she had dreamt of living for more than 20 years.
+Having attended a friend’s wedding at Santa Fe’s Cathedral Basilica of Saint Francis of Assisi, where the bride and groom had hired a mariachi band to serenade them, she practically willed herself—as many people who move to Santa Fe do—to create an opportunity for herself in the City Different.

 “I love the culture, the outdoors, the hiking,” says Carole of her love for Santa Fe.
 “I fell in love with the way the light looks on the adobe.
 I love the smell of the piñon and the cedar—they’re very sensual.
 The whole place is womb-like.
 Every sense in my body said, This is home.”